St George's Academy: School structure

-Before the conversion to Academy status, the school uniform consisted of a navy-blue blazer with the school emblem sewn on, a white shirt, navy-blue tie and dark-grey trousers (girls could wear plain-blue skirts) for all pupils in years 7–10; year 11 pupils could wear a dark-blue jumper, shirt and grey trousers.
-Since 2010, girls no longer wear ties, and must wear a revere collar blouse.
-Dark-grey trousers or a pleated dark-grey skirt are available for girls to wear; boys have dark-grey trousers.
-All pupils wear a blue blazer, but those in Key Stage 3 have bright blue piping on their lapels; shirts are white until Year 11, when thin blue stripes are worn.

 There is capacity for 450 pupils in the Sixth Form, including at least 50 people from outside the Academy (though more may be admitted if fewer people remain at the school after year 11).
 Along with Carre's Grammar School and Kesteven and Sleaford High School Selective Academy, St George's is part of the Sleaford Joint Sixth Form, which was founded in 1983.
 It provides a common timetable across both sites and allows for pupils to choose from A-Level options offered at either schools.
 Pupils may apply to be based at either school, where their pastoral and tutorial activities take place.
 Pupils are required meet minimum grade requirements for their subject choices and may have interviews to revise offers where appropriate.
 The Sixth Form has been based in the Arnold Centre since 2012.
-Sixth Formers are not required to wear school uniform, but must wear business-like attire, namely a lounge suit for boys, including a tie, and a business suit for girls, with either full-length trousers, or a knee-length skirt or dress.